Wwalker-Crutch/WalkerTA-Tools/README.md

 - **Sanitize URL (`s`)**
   Rewrites suspicious or dangerous URLs so they are no longer clickable.
 Converts `http` to `hxxp` and wraps dots (`.`) with brackets like `[.]`.

+- **Redirect Chaining (`r`)**
+  Build and manage redirect chains using sanitized URLs.
+Create new chains or extend existing ones while keeping links safe and non-clickable for secure analysis and documentation.

 - **Clear Terminal (`clr`)**
   Clears the terminal screen and redisplays the CLI banner.